National TBI Biospecimens Repository

 A national repository of biological samples from patients who have sustained traumatic brain injuries (TBIs) has been established in the Department of Neurological Surgery at the University of Pittsburgh.
 This biorepository supports the Transforming Research and Clinical Knowledge in Traumatic Brain Injury (TRACK-TBI) study, a multi-center initiative funded by the National Institutes of Health (NIH) that has been revolutionizing clinical care for brain-injured patients.
 A central goal of the TRACK-TBI biorepository is to identify blood-based biomarkers that can assist hospital-based clinicians in diagnosing TBIs and allow industry partners in the laboratory to identify new, effective treatments.
 Three thousand participants who have sustained a TBI have been recruited into the TRACK-TBI study, and a large, high-quality database of clinical, imaging, biomarker, and outcome data has been generated.

-In collaboration with the TRACK-TBI coordinating center at the University of California, San Francisco (led by Geoff Manley, MD) and our 17 U.S. partner sites, David Okonkwo, MD, PhD, and Ava Puccio, RN, PhD, at the University of Pittsburgh received a large supplemental award from the U.S. Department of Defense (DoD) to establish the TRACK-TBI biorepository.
+In collaboration with the TRACK-TBI coordinating center at the University of California San Francisco—led by Geoff Manley, MD—and 17 U.S. partner sites, David Okonkwo, MD, PhD, and Ava Puccio, RN, PhD, at the University of Pittsburgh received a large supplemental award from the U.S. Department of Defense (DoD) to establish the TRACK-TBI biorepository.
 Following laboratory renovations and certification in February 2016, the Department of Neurological Surgery at the University of Pittsburgh became the official new home of the TRACK-TBI biospecimens repository.
-Current collaborative research with industry and DoD funded projects investigating a FDA-pivotal trial examining acute blood-based biomarker studies in an aid to diagnosis positive intracranial computed tomography findings (Abbott Laboratories).
-The results of this study will assist in the future, revolutionary point-of-care testing for TBI diagnostics.
+Current collaborative research with industry and the DoD include a FDA-pivotal trial examining acute blood-based biomarker studies in an effort to diagnosis positive intracranial computed tomography findings.

 Additional NIH and DoD studies have recognized the expertise of the biorepository and are utilizing the biorepository efforts for their storage needs.